arindamhazra/aws-cloudformation-parse/README.md

 1. Validates input JSON/YAML file and reports it in the report
 2. Summarize report of all the Parameters,Resources and other Template Fragments
 3. A diagram to visualize all resources and their dependency mappings
+4. Checks for powerful actions and highlights it in the report

 # Pre-requisites:
 1. install graphviz from http://www.graphviz.org/download/